winitzki/scall/tutorial/programming_dhall.md

 Codensity Id a  ≅  ∀(t : Type) → (a → Id t) → Id t
   ≅  ∀(t : Type) → (a → t) → t
 ```
-The covariant Yoneda identity (see Appendix "Naturality and parametricity") shows that the last type is equivalent to just `a`.
+By the covariant Yoneda identity (see Appendix "Naturality and parametricity"), the last type is equivalent to just `a`.
 Since `Codensity Id a` is equivalent to `Id a`,
 it means that the base monad of this transformer is the _identity monad_.
 So, `Codensity` may be also viewed as a monad transformer for the identity monad.